oroinc/platform-application/README.md

 Oro Platform Empty Application
 ==============================

-An example of empty application built using the Oro Platform.
+An example of an empty application using the Oro Platform.

 This repository contains application configuration settings and depends on Oro Platform.
-It can be used as a base for new application creation.
+It can be used as a starting point to build applications using the oro Platform.

 ## Requirements

-Oro Platform is Symfony 2 based application with following requirements:
+Oro Platform is a Symfony 2 based application with the following requirements:

-* PHP 5.4.4 and above
+* PHP 5.4.4 or above
-* PHP 5.4.4 and above command line interface
+* PHP 5.4.4 or above with command line interface
 * PHP Extensions
     * GD
     * Mcrypt